 American hazel is more cold-hardy and blight resistant than European hazel (Corylus avellana).
 It likes to be grown in full sun, with adequate moisture during the establishment years.

-These 6 to 18 inch tall American Hazelnut seedlings are grown in air-prune beds and sold bare root.
+These are 6 to 18 inch tall American Hazelnut bare-root seedlings

 Photo credit: Superior National Forest, CC BY 2.0 <https://creativecommons.org/licenses/by/2.0>, via Wikimedia Commons